thenitro/Dynamic-Texture-Atlas-Generator/README.md

 #### TextureAtlas conversion ####
 Load the sprite sheet swf or create an instance of it as a MovieClip Use the DynamicAtlas.fromMovieClipContainer() static method to convert your flash.display.MovieClip to a starling.textures.TextureAtlas.
+(don't forget to destroy your now useless MovieClip)

 This project began as a fork of the [Texture Atlas Generator](https://github.com/pixelrevision/texture_atlas_generator) by pixelrevision